elmehdi03/RAG-Assistant/README.md

 # 🤖 RAG Assistant

-A local, privacy-first Retrieval-Augmented Generation (RAG) assistant that answers natural-language questions using the content of your own documents (PDFs, reports, manuals…).
+A production-ready Retrieval-Augmented Generation (RAG) assistant that answers natural-language questions using the content of your own documents (PDFs, reports, manuals…).
 This project implements a transparent RAG pipeline from ingestion → embeddings → FAISS retrieval → response generation, without requiring LangChain or LlamaIndex.

 ✨ Highlights
+- � Production-Ready: Real LLM integration (Mistral AI), GPU acceleration, professional UI
-- 🔒 Local-first: documents, embeddings, and index are stored locally for privacy and offline use.
+- 📦 Local-first: documents, embeddings, and index are stored locally for privacy and offline use.
 - 🧩 Modular: replace ingestion, embedding model, or LLM easily.
-- 🖥️ Lightweight UI: Streamlit-based interface for quick exploration.
+- 🖥️ Professional UI: Streamlit-based interface with gradient design, status indicators, and source citations.
+- ⚡ GPU-Accelerated: Optimized for NVIDIA GPUs (CUDA 12.1) with CPU fallback
+- 👁️ File Monitoring: Automatic PDF detection and re-indexing via watchdog

-Status: Prototype / demo — suitable for experimentation and local use.
+Status: **Production-Ready** — suitable for deployment and real-world use.

 ---